Instantly Compare Life Insurance Rates:

 Before you will be able to obtain a life insurance policy, most insurance companies will require you to complete a medical exam.
 The only exceptions to this rule would be if you are obtaining a policy through an employer or if you are obtaining a policy with a low value, in which case the insurer may not require a medical examination to be completed.

 Similarly, if you purchase a guaranteed issue policy, a medical examination will be unnecessary.
-Otherwise, you should expect to undergo a medical examination before you will be issued a policy.
+Otherwise, you should expect to undergo a medical exam before you will be issued a policy.

 Although undergoing a medical examination might be a bit of a hassle, the reason the insurance companies require you to undergo one is so they can determine your level of risk.
 The greater your risk of actually having to cash in on the policy, the greater your premium rates will be.